sbstjn/serverless-dynamodb-autoscaling/README.md

 Rate exceeded (Service: AmazonCloudWatch; Status Code: 400; Error Code: Throttling; Request ID: XYZ).
 ```

+### Breaking Changes

+*There have been multiple breaking changes regarding CloudFormation resource names in the past.
+If you end up with an error, that your CloudFormation Stack cannot be updaten, try to remove the `custom > capacities` configuration from your `serverless.yml` and deploy your service without any Auto Scaling configuration.
+After that, just re-add your previous configuration and re-deploy your service again.*

 ## DynamoDB

 The example serverless configuration above works fine for a DynamoDB table CloudFormation resource like this: